Police ID jogger killed by hit-and-run driver in Sutton, release description of suspect vehicle

 Officers responding to a report of an unconscious man on the front lawn of a home on Singletary Road about 8:15 a.m. pronounced Daniel DeLima, of Millbury, dead at the scene, according to the Sutton Police Department.

-Thanks to surveillance footage from a mini-mart on the street, police say they are now looking for a white SUV that would have damage to the passenger side.
+Thanks to surveillance video from a nearby mini-mart, police say they are now looking for a white SUV that would have damage to the passenger side.

-A preliminary investigation suggests DeLima was struck by a passing vehicle while jogging.

 DeLima loved running, according to his friend Eduardo Perez.
 He was able to reach his goal of running a marathon in Paris last year.